-- 4.1 Spotting Scopes: The use of spotting scopes will not be permitted. - 4.2 Optics: No personal optical aids, other than safety glasses and/or prescription glasses and/or contact lenses are permitted to be used in events. - 4.3 Slings: Slings may be fitted but must not be used as a shooting aid. - 4.4 Double Rifle firing sequence: A competitor using a double rifle must fire the barrels in sequence.
-This means that in any firing sequence no two consecutive shots can be from the same barrel. - 4.5 Clothing: Shooting Coats or Jackets shall not have any devices to stiffen or restrict the body.
-Any rifle sling must not be fixed to the clothing by any means, e.g. buttons or straps.
-The coat may have shoulder and/or elbow pads.
-Recoil reducing pads may be worn under the competitor's apparel.
+- 4.1 Spotting Scopes: The use of spotting scopes will not be permitted. - 4.2 Optics: No personal optical aids, other than safety glasses and/or prescription glasses and/or contact lenses are permitted to be used in events. - 4.3 Slings: Slings may be fitted but must not be used as a shooting aid in National competitions. - 4.3.1 Slings may be used as a shooting aid in supplementary events only. - 4.3.2 Slings typically encountered on hunting rifles are allowed to be used.
+If a sling is used, it must be fastened to the stock at two points, the front attachment must be forward of the action / barrel joint and the rear attachment must be behind the action tang.
+The following requirements shall be adhered to: - Slings of any width are allowed